 - If both the UICC and the ME contain the same set of overlapping provisioning parameters, the set of parameters from the UICC shall take precedence.

-- The provisioning parameters from the PCF shall take precedence over the pre-configured parameters in the ME and UICC.
+- The provisioning parameters from the PCF or V2X Application Server via V1 reference point shall take precedence over the pre-configured parameters in the ME and UICC as defined in clause 5.1.1.

 - The UE shall use radio resources for V2X communications over PC5 reference point as follows: